 The measure currently considers underrepresented groups based on the participation of local areas (POLAR) classification.
-It groups areas across the UK based on the proportion of the 18-30 year-old population that participates in higher education.
+It groups areas across the UK based on higher education participation rates.
 Participation refers to an individual having started a higher education course at least once.
-In the future we will develop more ways of measuring underrepresentation.
+We are developing more ways of measuring underrepresentation.

 The measure uses the rate of participation among 18-30 year olds by POLAR quintile.

 - Frequency: Annual

 - Population: 18-30 year old students domiciled in England who have participated in higher education in the UK

 - Data sources: Individual student data from HESA, the Individualised Learner Record from ESFA, the POLAR classification of postcodes and population data

 Additional information about the methodology used is available in our KPM 1 and 2 documentation and annex:

 Update to include data for academic year 2020-21.
 As with previous update, the geographical definitions have been updated to reflect the latest available version.
 There were also further improvements to the method of identifying the POLAR4 quintile of students.
 POLAR4 quintiles are now identified using the data from our postcode look-up tool.